ornl-ssd/cpp-novice/_episodes/07-functions.md

 ~~~
 {: .code}

-With the same procedure, we could interpret:
+Similarly for the statement:

 ~~~
 cout << "The second result is " << subtraction(7, 2) << endl;
 ~~~
 {: .code}

-as:
+If we replace the function call by 5, we would have:

 ~~~
 cout << "The second result is " << 5 << endl;
 ~~~
 {: .code}

-since 5 is the value returned by `subtraction(7, 2)`.

-In the case of:
+In this example, the arguments passed to `subtraction` are variables instead of literals:

 ~~~
 cout << "The third result is " << subtraction (x,y) << endl;
 ~~~
 {: .code}

-The arguments passed to `subtraction` are variables instead of literals.
 The function is called with whatever the values of `x` and `y` are
 at the moment of the call.

 The fourth call is again similar: